tgc-bot/FourAcesContracts/Membership.md

         week, then every following week is deducted by 0.5% until they have no rake at all.

-        1. The Casino may still enforce a minimum of 25 chips, even if the rake is 0%
+        1. The Casino MAY still enforce a minimum of 25 chips, even if the rake is 0%

         2. In the case where there are more than 3000 chips that are